HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

 ## URS
-### Project Goals and Scope
+- URS-001: Players start from a menu that offers a clear **START** option and language choice.
-- Build a 2D side-scrolling platformer demo using HTML5 Canvas and vanilla JS with movement, jumping, stomping, NPC interaction, and clear/fail flow.
+- URS-002: Players guide a character through a side-scrolling world with movement, jumping, sliding, and stomping.
+- URS-003: Players encounter characters and traffic signals that require timing and offer interactive challenges.
+- URS-004: Players track a visible countdown and see clear or fail screens with the ability to restart.
-- Support mobile and desktop devices, fullscreen, and offline play (PWA) with HUD, language switching, and a simple debug panel.
+- URS-005: Players enjoy the game on both mobile and desktop, with fullscreen and offline play available.

-### Key Stakeholders
-- **Players**: experience the platformer and mobile controls.
-- **Product/Planning**: define game rules, levels, and art direction.
-- **Development/QA**: implement the code and verify performance and compatibility.
-- **Operations/Publishing**: handle deployment, versioning, and asset management.
+- URS-006: Players access a HUD for essential info, orientation hints, and optional debug details.

 ## SRS
 ### Functional Requirements (FR)